AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ### iOS AEPEdgeIdentity 1.2.0

 * Added tvOS support.
-* Identity map no longer accepts identity items with an empty string value for id.
+* Identity map no longer accepts identity items with an empty string value for ID.

 ## February 27, 2023